ChungWasawat/dtc_de_project/README.md

 ## Data Pipeline:
     Data sources -> GCS -> BQ -> DBT -> Looker Studio
     1. use Terraform to create the resources (GCS, BQ)
-    2. use Prefect and Python to upload data to GCS and BQ
+    2. use Prefect and Python to create etl files to upload data to GCS and BQ
     3. use DBT to transform data
     4. use Looker Studio to create dashboards from transformed data